Nature Nibble #7 – Third Week of May

 Question of the Day for Early Childhood -Winter

-Continue the classroom discussions about Phenology and the Lake Superior Watershed with these questions relating to Winter
+Continue the classroom discussions about Phenology and the Lake Superior Watershed with these questions relating to Winter.
+The curriculum download is a PDF with a variety of seasonally relevant images and questions.

 Question of the Day for Early Childhood Classes – Fall